Fruitful-Network-Development/aws-box/README.md

 # aws-box

 This repository is the **infrastructure sandbox** for the EC2 instance that hosts the shared Flask platform and multiple client frontends.
 It mirrors key parts of `/etc/` and `/srv/webapps/` and provides scripts for auditing and deploying changes safely.

 ---

+## Overview
+The EC2 instance serves two kinds of content:
+    1. Static front‑ends for each client domain – delivered directly by Nginx from /srv/webapps/clients/<domain>/frontend.
+These sites can function entirely on their own.
+    2. Optional JSON APIs provided by a shared Flask application.
+This app runs under Gunicorn and only becomes part of a site when you choose to enable /api proxying in the Nginx configuration.
+Keeping these concerns separated means you can host simple brochure sites without running any Python code, while still having the option to expose structured data via the API when needed.

 ## Environment Overview